Comparing Frameworks: Hello World!

 The fact that Onsen UI is built on top of Web Components makes us proud to be framework agnostic.
 However, there are so many options out there that we can feel overwhelmed when it comes to choosing a front-end framework to develop with.
 Especially for those who don’t have a large background in web programming, deciding which framework works better for them could be a tedious task.

 Hello World example

-The following are simple examples that show an alert when clicking on a button.
+The following are simple examples showing an alert dialog when clicking on a button.
 The solely purpose of this is showing the syntax and complexity differences between the included frameworks for a simple example.
-We are using the interactive tutorial app to show the previews and code.
+We are using the playground app to show the previews and code.
 If you didn’t know about it go and check it out, you will find more examples there.
 Moreover, we invite you to play around with the code you see in the tuts and modify everything!

 ons.bootstrap() shortcut syntax, what is equivalent to